Anisotropic particle creation from $T-$vacuum in the radiation dominated universe: Particle creation from the vacuum

 \end{widetext} We can notice that the above result for $|\beta_{\omega\Omega}^{in}|^2$ is close (but not identical) to the (1+1) dimensional problem which was calculated earlier in \cite{Modak:2018usa}, which is expected since radial modes in (3+1) dimensions is most close to a (1+1) dimensional problem.
 The cross terms in \eqref{BogolyubovSquared4D} is a characteristic of the (3+1) dimensional case.

 The final step to get the particle number density is to integrate the last equation

 which unfortunately does not provide us a complete analytical solution.
 But it is easy to plot the average particle number density by performing a numerical integration.
 It is evident from \eqref{BogolyubovSquared4D} that the particle number density has a infrared (IR) divergence which also appear in other cases of particle creation such as in moving mirrors \cite{mir1, mir2}.
 We need to neglect modes with infinite wavelengths, and an IR cut-off is used for performing the integration numerically.
-We put an ad-hoc value $\Omega=0.0001$ for IR cut-off.
+It is not a problem for our case since the universe will transit to the matter dominated stage after the radiation stage and the size of the universe at the transition will set a natural UV cut-off for the modes originated in the radiation stage.
+To perform the integration, here we put an ad-hoc value $\Omega=0.0001$ for IR cut-off.
 Further we put ${\cal H}=1$ for the plot which is shown in Figure \ref{NumberParticleDensity4D}.
 We again see the behavior closely analogous to the (1+1) dimensional case reported previously \cite{Modak:2018usa}.
 It is easy to check that if one considers the outgoing modes \eqref{vMode} and \eqref{sub-sv} to calculate Bogolyubov coefficient $\beta_{\Omega \omega}^{out}$ and then use it to calculate the particle content for outgoing sector in sub-Hubble region, we once again obtain a result identical to the incoming sector and the plot \ref{NumberParticleDensity4D} still applies.

 Notice that this result is obtained from the contribution of sub-Hubble field modes $U^{\text{sub}}_\Omega$, and we can also look for the result in the super-Hubble sector.
-If we now do the same calculation for the super-Hubble modes $U^{\text{sup}}_\Omega$ in \eqref{VSupMode} and \eqref{vMode}, together with the corresponding transformation \eqref{TransformationRegion2} we can realize that we obtain the same integral for the relevant Bogolyubov coefficient, and therefore, we shall obtain the same result, as depicted in Fig. \ref{NumberParticleDensity4D} for the incoming sector in super-Hubble region.
+If we now do the same calculation for the super-Hubble modes $U^{\text{sup}}_\Omega$ in \eqref{USupMode} and \eqref{uMode}, together with the corresponding transformation \eqref{TransformationRegion2} we can realize that we obtain the same integral for the relevant Bogolyubov coefficient, and therefore, we shall obtain the same result, as depicted in Fig. \ref{NumberParticleDensity4D} for the incoming sector in super-Hubble region.
 The same is true for the outgoing $v-$modes in the super-Hubble region.
 Therefore, we conclude that the plot \ref{NumberParticleDensity4D} is generic and applies for both the sub and super Hubble regions, and for the incoming and the outgoing sectors.